-Its been a busy Sunday morning – Spent the morning troubleshooting a server that was having massive CPU spikes – it was almost constantly around 90% or higher; Ram usage was spilling over to the swap file, consuming the entire swap file, then crashing mysql – bringing down the website.
+It’s been a busy Sunday morning.
+I spent the morning troubleshooting a server that was having massive CPU spikes.
+It was almost constantly around 90% or higher.
+RAM usage was spilling over to the swap file, consuming the entire swap file, and then crashing MySQL – bringing down the website.

 - Publish a post